Amigos Para Siempre: Cover versions

 In 2016, Marina Prior and Mark Vincent covered the song on their album Together.

-In 2017, G4 covered the song on their latest album "Love Songs".
+In 2017, G4 covered the song on their latest album Love Songs.

-In 2020, La Poem covered the song on their first mini-album "Scene#1" and performed it at the opening of the 35th Golden Disc Awards.
+In 2020, La Poem covered the song on their first mini-album Scene#1 and performed it at the opening of the 35th Golden Disc Awards.

+In 2025, Julieta reimagined the song for her second studio album 23.